Groovy52/Groovy52.github.io/_projects/cervical.md

 ## 3. Proposed Approach

-Figure 2 illustrates the overall workflow of the proposed method for automatically classifying unreadable cervical images.
+Fig. 2 illustrates the overall workflow of the proposed method for automatically classifying unreadable cervical images.
 The algorithm evaluates whether an image is diagnostically usable by quantifying brightness, blur, and anatomical positioning.
 All metric values are normalized between **0 (0%) and 1 (100%)** using the full distribution of readable-image data.